-The UK is an attractive location to site an international holding company since not only does it offer a relatively stable legal, political and economic system it also has an attractive tax regime in its own right and extensive tax treaty network with the rest of the world.
+Despite the uncertainty surrounding Brexit, the UK continues to be an attractive location to site an international holding company since not only does it offer a relatively stable legal, political and economic system it also has an attractive tax regime in its own right and extensive tax treaty network with the rest of the world.

 The location of a holding company is an important consideration in any international structure where there is a desire to minimise the tax charged on the income flow.

 The UK has the largest network of double tax treaties in the world.
-In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the rate of withholding tax from the subsidiary is reduced to 5%.
+In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the local rate of withholding tax on dividends paid up from the subsidiary is reduced to 5%.

-As the UK is part of the EU, it can also benefit from the EU Parent/Subsidiary Directive, thereby reducing withholding tax to zero on dividends from many EU countries.
+Whilst UK remains part of the EU, it can also benefit from the EU Parent/Subsidiary Directive, thereby reducing withholding tax to zero on dividends from many EU countries.
+Although there is no indication yet of proposed regulations post Brexit, the UK will certainly need to offer a competitive landscape to continue to attract investment.

 Small companies are defined as companies with less than 50 employees that meet one or both of the financial criteria below: